Lac d'Anterne

 The Mountain Ash

-Originally, the roof was covered with ‘tavaillons’, a kind of wooden tiles.
+Originally, the roof was covered with "tavaillons", a type of French traditional wooden tiles.

 The wolf

 The breeding of milk producing cows was once a tradition.
-Nowadays, in the Passy Nature Reserve, you can find rather large herds of sheep for meat production.
+Nowadays, in the Passy Nature Reserve, you can find rather large herds of sheep for meat production.- Flora

 The Great yellow Gentian